What does an Apple Watch do – Apple Watch features (2025)

 Activation Lock

-Activation Lock is one of the new Apple Watch features.
+Activation Lock is one of the new features of an Apple watch.
 For security reasons, Apple has recently introduced this feature.
 When you activate your Apple Watch, you’ll be required to enter your iCloud Apple ID and password, so the device is tied to your account and no one can use your watch if it’s stolen.
 However, using this feature is optional.

 Make phone calls